The very best things to do in Taylors Falls, Minnesota, with kids!

 Twice we’ve used Wild Mountain’s Wildwood RV Park & Campground as a base for our explorations around the Taylors Falls area.
 Big and little give it up thumbs up for a great family camping experience.
 Quick skip down to the next entry for more about campground amenities.

-Finally, for the winter enthusiasts, Wild Mountain is notable for its ski slopes and snow tubing hill ($19-$21/pp for a 2-hour session).
+Finally, for the winter enthusiasts, Wild Mountain is notable for its ski slopes and is the Taylors Falls tubing hill ($19-$21/pp for a 2-hour session).

 Cheap mini-golf and swimming at Wildwood RV Park & Campground